 Little did I know this is a common and normal experience.
 When I came across the idea of T-shaped people, I was able to understand my experience in a different way.
-In the oddly named book, Cad Monkeys, Dinosaur babies and T-shaped people, Tim Brown (IDEO’s former CEO) is quoted describing T-shaped people as ‘they start out with deep interest and expertise in one skill, that’s the vertical base of the T – as then as they blossom, they branch out into many different areas’.
+In the oddly named book, Cad Monkeys, Dinosaur babies and T-shaped people, Tim Brown (IDEO’s former CEO) is quoted describing T-shaped people as, ‘they start out with deep interest and expertise in one skill, that’s the vertical base of the T – as then as they blossom, they branch out into many different areas.’
 He expands on this in an interview in the Chief Executive magazine, by describing ‘I shaped’ people as experts in one thing.

 It feels nice to be ‘I shaped’

-It’s a classic case of ‘what got you here, won’t get you there, but this can feel like a difficult transition for leaders who have always lent on their specialism.
-What gets us noticed is our specialism, our expertise, it is usually the reason we get promoted, so naturally we feel very loyal to it.
-We usually find ways to connect and network with other experts in our field and so offers us a sense of belonging.
+It’s a classic case of ‘what got you here, won’t get you there‘, but this can feel like a difficult transition for leaders who have always lent on their specialism and expertise.
+What gets us noticed is our expertise; it is usually the reason we get promoted, so naturally we feel very loyal to it.
+We often find ourselves connecting and networking with other experts in our field and so hence this builds our belonging.
 For many it defines us, and so it becomes our identity.
-It is the answer we give when new people ask ‘What do you do?”.
-So it feels nice to be ‘I shaped’.
+It is the answer we give when new people ask “What do you do?”.
+Kudos is offered to experts and so it feels nice to be ‘I shaped’ and

-So, why become T-shaped?
+So why become T-shaped?

-There are several strands of thinking that argue that the world needs us to become more T-shaped
+There are several strands of thinking that argue that the world needs us to become more T-shaped.

-Secondly being ‘I shaped’ encourages us to be too narrow and this can career blind spots In her book, Margaret Heffernan argues that familiarity breeds comfort, and that our brains are drawn to information and people that feel familiar and fits with what we already know.
+Secondly being ‘I shaped’ encourages us to be too narrow and this can create blind spots In her book, Margaret Heffernan argues that familiarity breeds comfort, and that our brains are drawn to information and people that feel familiar and fits with what we already know.
 By only developing our specialist expertise we reduce our peripheral vision, deepening our bias and preventing ourselves from seeing the bigger picture.
 Ironically I was blind to this, until I started stepping into unfamiliar meetings, events and environments.
 So I have developed a small habit of challenging myself everyday to meet someone new, take a different route or read something outside my field.

 Feel the pain and do it anyway

-It seems deeply ironic that we progress in our career we have to hold our expertise more lightly to become more T-shaped.
-We need to face the discomfort of working in ‘unknowns’ and build more shallow capability in lots of different things, to be able to face bigger and more complex problems.
+It seems deeply ironic that as we progress in our career we have to hold our expertise more lightly to become more T-shaped.
+We all have to ignore the adage “a jack of all trades is a master of none,” which can prompt us to feel nervous about being a generalist.